Connected Classroom Equipment

 Arrange your displays

-When you use Extended Desktop Mode, you can arrange your displays to match the setup of your classroom workspace.
+When you use Extended desktop mode, you can arrange the placement of your digital displays to better fit the setup in your physical classroom or workspace.

-1. Choose Apple menu > System Preferences, then click Displays.
+- Choose Apple menu > System Settings, then click Displays.

 The external display can also be moved to the any side of the laptop screen to better mirror classroom setup.